ervardaan/youTubeClone/README.md

     - go inside this directory and run `create-react-app ./` to make the react app with this name and directory
     - again do `npm fund`
     - now do `npm audit fix --force
-  - now install dependencies
+  - now install dependencies(in one folder above-not in this app subdirectory)
         - install axios for making api calls using `npm i --save axios`
-        - install material ui's core: `npm i --save material-ui/core`
+        - install material ui's core: `npm i --save material-ui`
     - NOTE:run this command in this subdirectory before using the app for the first time in COMMAND PROMPT(by `npm start`) : `set NODE_OPTIONS=--openssl-legacy-provider`
  # SAMPLE MESSAGE AFTER ALL OF THE REACT APP IS SET UP
  ![image](https://github.com/ervardaan/youTubeClone/assets/86986617/f96b677b-83ac-4a81-bfd3-0e875ec5fd65)